 - Optimize your profile: Add things like “freelance writer”, “writer”, “copywriter” and other search terms to your profile.
 This will help you get found in search results

 - Have a professional photo: If you look at all my profiles, there is one photo across all of them.
 Do the same so people easily recognize you on all social media.
 P.S.
 You don’t need a photo shoot, portrait mode works just fine!

 - Share your content: If you get featured on big websites with your guest posts, share your content.
 Your followers can then like it, share it, and comment on it.

 - Nail your “about” section: Make it clear in the first sentence who you are and what you do.
 Specify what type of writer you are and who you can help.

 - Add jobs to your experience – If you become a regular contributor to a site, add it as a job experience.
-Share a few bullet points of what you do for the company and link to your best writing samples.
+Share a few bullet points of what you do for the company and link to your best sample pieces.

 - Have a business account: This is so easy yet few writers do it.
 Separate your personal life from your business account.
 Potential clients don’t want to see 900 pictures of your kids (sorry).
 Use your full name as the handle or your LLC.